Political views and activism of Rage Against the Machine: 2008 Republican National Convention

 On September 2, 2008, during the Republican National Convention, Rage Against the Machine was scheduled to play a free show in protest of what De la Rocha called the power abusing party in St. Paul, Minnesota on the State Capital lawn for Ripple Effect.
 Morello was asked by SuicideGirls to report what happened there.
 He said:

 [We] showed up at exactly the time we were scheduled to perform, and as soon as we got out of our vehicle we were immediately surrounded by riot police who told us if we approached the stage we'd be arrested for playing music.
 They said that we were not on a permit for the day's show.
 We produced the permit and showed them that none of the artists that had already been playing for the previous four hours, including Anti-Flag and Michael Franti, none of the artists were listed on the permits.
 They just tried to use that as an excuse to stop us from playing.
 We were there right on time to play and they physically barred us from getting onto the stage because they were afraid of the music we were going to play.

 Imagine if in Beijing during the Olympics a Chinese band whose songs were critical of the government was told they'd be arrested if they attempted to sing those songs in a public forum — there would have been an international human rights outcry.
 But that's exactly what happened in Minnesota.
 But this is a band that has made a living singing a song that goes 'Fuck you, I won't do what you tell me,' so we weren't about to go back to the hotel with our tails between our legs.
 So we out-flanked the police line and went into the middle of the crowd, and played a couple of songs passing a bull horn back and forth, and it seemed to go over pretty well.

-On September 3, 2008, the band played a concert in Minneapolis at the Target Center, on the second day of the Republican National Convention.
+On September 3, 2008, the band played a concert in Minneapolis at the Target Center, on the third day of the Republican National Convention.
 The band surprised the crowd when they silently stood on stage while wearing orange Guantanamo Bay-like prisoner suits with black hoods over their heads.
 They opened up with "Bombtrack".
 An impromptu demonstration spilled out into the streets afterwards.
 102 people were arrested as riot police ended the gathering.

 Rage Against the Machine performing at the Target Center during the 2008 Republican National Convention.